 Donations to the School’s Deductible Gift Recipient funds (Library Fund, Building Fund, or Education Fund Bursaries and Scholarships) are gifts to the School for the purposes of eligibility criteria.
 Donations to the School through the Australian Sports Foundation are not considered gifts to the School for the purposes of eligibility criteria.

-For further information regarding elections, please contact Secretary to the Board of Trustees via email or phone 07 3332 1309.
+For further information regarding elections, or to obtain a copy of the Electoral By-laws that set out detailed eligibility criteria, please contact Secretary to the Board of Trustees via email or phone 07 3332 1309.